kunai-consulting/vitest-browser-qwik/README.md

 - **`render` (CSR)**: Renders components in the browser context
 - **`renderSSR` (SSR)**: Executes components in a Node.js context to generate server-side HTML, then provides that HTML for testing

-The SSR approach is unique because it executes your components in a different context than your test files, simulating real server-side rendering behavior.
+The SSR approach is unique because it executes your components in a different context than your test files, real server-side rendering behavior in Vitest.

 ## Render Options